Hasenfresser/Stack/README.md

 Most Stacks have also some functionalities like a *maximum size*, a *clear* function (deleting all elements) or a check if stack is *full* or *empty*.

 ![StackVisu](https://upload.wikimedia.org/wikipedia/commons/b/b4/Lifo_stack.png)

-Grapical visualization of a Stack.
+Graphical visualization of a Stack.
 *Source: https://upload.wikimedia.org/wikipedia/commons/b/b4/Lifo_stack.png*